 - Eighty percent of Toyotas sold 20 years ago are still on the road today

 - Toyota is responsible for creating over 365,000 American jobs.
-In addition, Toyota-related franchises, such as Toyota dealerships, repair shops, and accessory stores, contribute 30,000 jobs.
+In addition, Toyota-related franchises, such as Toyota dealerships, repair shops, and accessory stores, contribute to 30,000 jobs.

 - Toyota is the first manufacturer to sell a hydrogen fuel cell vehicle commercially, the Toyota Mirai.